owncloud/ocis-charts/charts/ocis/README.md

 * Installs [ownCloud Infinite Scale](http://owncloud.dev/ocis)

+## Supported Kubernetes versions

+Currently we're supporting following Kubernetes versions (and their patch releases).
+We are not testing the Helm chart on all versions, but ensure API compatibility by running manifest validation for the supported versions.

+* 1.20.0
+* 1.21.0
+* 1.22.0
+* 1.23.0
+* 1.24.0

 ## Get Repo Info

 This chart is still in an experimental phase, and it has not yet been published.